twallema/Cornell-hierarchDENV/data/README.md

 ## Conversion scripts

 + `access_to_healthcare.R`: Downloads raw data on the number of available hospital beds in Brazil from DataSus and formats it into `BR_hospital-beds-per-capita_2005-2023.csv`.
-Data are not saved locally, and downloading takes a whole night.
+Data are not saved locally, and downloading them took about 12 hours.

 + `build_distance-matrix_covariates.ipynb`: Notebook used to build a demographically-weighted distance matrix between Brazilian states `weighted_distance_matrix.csv`, as well as a dataset of Brazilian state-level covariates relevant to DENV transmission in `state_covariates.csv`.
 Recommend working in the environment `GEOPANDAS_ENV.yml`.

-+ `DENV_datasus_conversion.py`: Script used to convert the (partly confidential) raw linelisted datasus DENV data into a more pleasant interim format.
++ `DENV_datasus_conversion.py`: Script used to convert the (partly confidential) raw linelisted datasus DENV data (`~/data/raw/DENV_datasus/`) into a more pleasant interim format.

 ### Modeling serotypes

+This folder contains a standalone Bayesian model used to smooth and impute the serotyped data.

-+ `fit-model.py`: pyMC model to impute the DENV datasus serotype data (`DENV-serotypes_1996-2025_monthly/weekly.csv`).
++ `fit-model.py`: Implementation of a Bayesian model (pyMC) to impute the DENV datasus serotype data (`~/data/interim/DENV-serotypes_1996-2025_monthly/weekly.csv`).
++ `SEROTYPE_MODEL_ENV.yml`: Recommended environment to run the serotype model in.
++ `visualise-model.ipynb`: Can be used to visualise the output of a run.